Council committees

 Development Assessment Panels (DAPs) are created under the Planning and Development Act 2005 and are independent entities answerable to the Minister for Planning and do not sit under the Department of Planning, the Western Australian Planning Commission or the City of Joondalup.

-The City of Joondalup representatives on the Metro Outer Joint Development Assessment Panel are appointed by the Minister for Planning for a two year term.
+The City of Joondalup representatives on the Outer Development Assessment Panel were appointed by the Minister for Planning for a term two year term.

 The City’s members are as follows: